MILAN: Masked Image Pretraining on Language Assisted Representation: Experiments

 \subsection{Ablation study}

 We investigate the effectiveness of {the} different components in {MILAN} through {an} ablation {study} in Table \ref{tab:ablation}.
-The results are based on pretraining {a} ViT-B/16 model on ImageNet-1K {dataset} for 400 epochs, followed by {a} 100-epoch finetuning.
-We tune the optimal learning rate for each entry, including the MAE baseline. {We make the following findings in our study.}
+More ablation studies on other tasks can be found in the appendix.
+Here, the results are based on pretraining {a} ViT-Base model on ImageNet-1K {dataset} for 400 epochs, followed by {a} 100-epoch finetuning.
+We tune the optimal learning rate for each entry, including the MAE baseline.

-(1) By changing the reconstruction target from raw pixels to language guided representations provided by CLIP, the top-1 accuracy is improve{d} by 0.9\% {(\#2 \textit{vs.} \#1 in Table \ref{tab:ablation})}. {We hypothesize that} our target provides more semantic learning signals for pretraining, and encourages the model to get a good grasp of the visual contents instead of {the} low level statistics, illustrated in Figure \ref{fig:ablation_target}.
+(1) By changing the reconstruction target from raw pixels to language guided representations provided by CLIP, the top-1 accuracy is improve{d} by 0.9\% {(\#2 \textit{vs.} \#1 in Table \ref{tab:ablation})}. {We hypothesize that} the CLIP target provides more semantic learning signals for pretraining and encourages the model to get a good grasp of the visual contents instead of {the} low level statistics.